Norm Odinga

 Norman Hendrik Odinga (born February 11, 1963) is a Canadian retired international soccer player.

 Club career

 Odinga was named MVP of the University of Alberta and played for the Edmonton Eagles, Edmonton Brick Men and Vancouver 86ers.

+After his professional career, he twice won Canada Soccer's National Championships with Edmonton Ital Canadian SC, in 1994 and 1997.
+He scored the winning goal in the 1997 Canadian Final at Calgary.

 International career

 Odinga made his debut for Canada in an April 1989 friendly match against Denmark and earned a total of 8 caps, scoring 1 goal.
 He also played in a non official match against Mexico in March 1991.

 He has represented Canada at the inaugural 1989 FIFA Futsal World Championship.

 His final international game was a July 1993 World Cup qualification match against Australia.